How many of your clients only do things at the last minute? Too many, I’d bet.

-When I’m not speaking on stage these days I do all I can to help sole practitioner accountants become more successful.
+When I’m not speaking on stage these days I support and advise my sole practitioner clients.
 This isn’t just about them making more money or getting more clients.
 It includes helping them to get and keep the right type of clients.
 And encouraging them to be good clients.

 It’s your practice.
 You’re the professional.
 You’re the one engaged to provide a necessary service.
 You’re the one whose advice the client should be taking.
 If they won’t do so, why allow them to remain a client?